 1. Eat foods rich in iron

-To keep up good iron levels in your blood, it’s important to eat a healthy, balanced diet.
-The principal cause of low iron is poor nutrition.
+This is because the main cause of low iron is poor nutrition.
 Since iron is a mineral, you can find it naturally in foods, both animal and plant-based.

 - Iron found in animal-based foods is the kind your body absorbs more easily.
 The main source is meat (especially red meat).